 At Montville State School, class rolls are marked at the beginning of the morning and afternoon sessions.
 If students arrive after the beginning of the first session parents are required to report to the office to obtain a "late" slip and sign their child in.
-Parents are asked to report student absences via the dedicated student absentee email, a phone call or note to the teacher, giving a reason for the absence which is then recorded according to departmental guidelines.
+Parents are asked to report student absences via the admin email, a phone call or note to the teacher, giving a reason for the absence which is then recorded according to departmental guidelines.

-In 2015, our administration team implemented tighter procedures with late arrivals and unexplained absences.
-If a parent has not notified the school that a child will/is absent for any reason, the school will call every day.
+In 2016, our administration team implemented tighter procedures with late arrivals and unexplained absences.
+If a parent has not notified the school that a child will/is absent for any reason, the school use a text message system to notify the parent.
 If a student is absent for three days without explanation, the School Principal attempts to contact the parents by telephone or email.
 At the end of each semester, detail attendance reports about each child's attendance are sent home, certificates of recognition are given to all students with attendance above 90% for the term.